Reed-CompBio/spras/docs/contributing/index.rst

 Implement the ``run`` function, following the PathLinker example.
 Since there are no arguments, you do not need to instantiate a new instance of ``Empty`` if parameters are not specified.
-The ``prepare_volume`` utility function is needed to prepare the network and nodes input files to be mounted and used inside the container.
+``prepare_volume`` utility function is needed to prepare the network and nodes input files to be mounted and used inside the container.
 It is also used to prepare the path for the output file, which is different